syhner/syhner/README.md

 This will:

 1. Copy files from [`home/`](home/) to your home directory.
-Replaced files are kept at `backups/` in your local dotfiles repo, which is gitignored.
+Replaced files are saved to `backups/` (and gitignored) in your local dotfiles repo.

    - bash and zsh will source `home/source-<number>/*.sh` files in order
    - bash will source `home/source-<number>/*.bash` files in order
    - zsh will source `home/source-<number>/*.zsh` files in order

-2. Check for package manager (apt for Linux / WSL, Homebrew for macOS, winget for Windows).
+2. Check for / update package manager (apt for Linux / WSL, Homebrew for macOS, winget for Windows).
 3. Run package install scripts in [`scripts/install/`](scripts/install/) using the right package manager

 ## Guide